Top Ten Mistakes Bloggers Make

 Bonus Splitting short blogs into multiple pages.
 Give your readers more than one paragraph and a large graphic per page.

-11 thoughts on “Top Ten Mistakes Bloggers Make”
+11 responses to “Top Ten Mistakes Bloggers Make”

 I don’t quite know what to make of being included in the “expert” category!